 Minimally invasive spinal fusion surgery — what to expect after surgery

-If you have scheduled a minimally invasive spinal fusion for your lower back (Transforaminal Lumbar Interbody Fusion), you are likely researching what to expect during your recovery process.
+If you have scheduled or are considering a minimally invasive spinal fusion for your lower back, such as Laser Spine Institute’s transforaminal lumbar interbody fusion, you are likely researching what to expect during your recovery process.

-What to expect following your Transforaminal Lumbar Interbody Fusion surgery
+What to expect following your spinal fusion surgery

-Please follow these guidelines when recovering from your spinal fusion.
+Please follow the guidelines given to you by your surgical team when recovering from your minimally invasive spinal fusion.
 If you have any questions or concerns during your recovery period, please call our SPINE LINE for assistance.

 - Difficulty breathing